 How do I prevent YouTube from detecting my VPN?

 Use a reputable VPN with streaming-optimized servers, enable DNS and WebRTC leak protections, and rotate servers if you hit blocks.
 Avoid suspicious IP addresses and low-quality VPNs.
-Urban vpn for microsoft edge a comprehensive guide

 Can I watch YouTube on a VPN-connected router?

 Yes.
 Installing a VPN on your router protects all devices on your network.
 This is convenient for streaming on smart TVs and media devices but may limit some advanced features per device.
+Does mullvad vpn work on firestick your step by step installation guide 2026

 Is it legal to use a VPN for streaming on YouTube?